telefonicaid/fiware-orion/doc/manuals/devel/README.md

 ## src/lib/serviceRoutines/
 The **serviceRoutines** is especially important, as this is where the requests are treated and sent to [**mongoBackend** library](#srclibmongobackend) for final processing.

-Two service routines are especially important as many other service routines end up calling them:
+Two service routines are especially important as many other service routines end up calling them (see [the service routines mapping document](ServiceRoutines.txt) for details]):

 * `postUpdateContext()`
 * `postQueryContext()`